Getting to be a part of the Camp Matador Family is my favorite memory of all

 Where is Camp Matador?

-Students will check in at CSUN on the turf field behind the Student Recreation Center.
+Students will check in at CSUN inside the Student Recreation Center.
 Students will then be taken by bus to Ponderosa Pines Camp in Arrowhead, which is approximately two hours from the CSUN campus.

 How much does Camp Matador cost?

-The cost of camp is $125.
+The cost of camp is $165.
 Payment is collected as part of the online registration process.
 The cost of camp includes lodging, chartered bus transportation between CSUN and Ponderosa Pines Camp, programming, meals and a camp T-shirt.
-The only extra money you may need to for drinks from vending machines.
+The only extra money you may need to use would be for drinks from vending machines.

 Does registration fill up?